Jamerrone/vscode-extension-demos/demo-1-hello-world/README.md

 ```

 - Under `activationEvents` you can find `"onCommand:extension.helloWorld"`.
 This piece of code is what registers or activates your extension whenever the `Hello World` command is run.
 - Under `contributes` -> `commands` you can find the newly added `Hello World` command.
 It has two properties, a title, and a command.
-This is the piece of code that makes the `Hello World` command available in the Command Palette.
+This piece of code is what makes the `Hello World` command available in the Command Palette.
 The important part here is that the `command` property must match the `onCommand` from `activationEvents`.

 The last piece of the puzzle can be found in the `extension.js` file: